fboender/multi-git-status/README.md

   pushed or merged.
 * **Needs pull (BRANCH)** if the branch is tracking a (remote) branch which is ahead.
-This requires that the local git repo already knows about the remote changes (i.e. you've done a `fetch`).
-Multi-git-status does NOT contact the remote.
+This requires that the local git repo already knows about the remote changes (i.e. you've done a `fetch`), or that you specify the `-f` option.
+  Multi-git-status does NOT contact the remote by default.
 * **X stashes** if there are stashes.

 Since there are a lot of different states a git repository can be in,